hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 # GPON/OMCI settings

-Part of GPON config is done via the misc configuration loaded as first lib by the smd binary, config can be seens here:
+Part of GPON config is done via the misc configuration loaded as first lib by the smd binary, the config can be seen here:
 ```
 /usr/bin/cmld_client get_node InternetGatewayDevice.X_SC_MiscCfg.GPON.
 ```
-Beware the field `OmciManageUniMask`, `PretendFwVersion` are initiated in the binary with respective value `01000000`, `0`
+Be aware the fields `OmciManageUniMask`, `PretendFwVersion` are initiated in the binary with respective value `01000000`, `0`.

 ## Getting/Setting ONU GPON Serial Number
 Default value: 16 hex chars on the back of the ONT, starts with `53434F4DA`.
 The default S/N is the Modem-ID on the sticker.
-You can test serial and/or ploam combinaison using with below command.
-Pwd is Hexe only and can be up to 36.
+You can test serial and/or ploam combinations using the command provided below.
+The password is Hex only and can be up to 36 characters long.
 ```
 /bin/gponctl stop
 /bin/gponctl setSnPwd --pwd 00-00-0X-XX-XX-XX-XX-XX-XX-XX --sn YY-YY-YY-YY-YY-YY-YY-YY